 Videostroboscopy Unit

 This unit is equipped with a laryngeal videostroboscopy machine and serves as a venue where patients can undergo videostroboscopic laryngeal examinations administered by subspecialty consultants.
-This allows us to visualize the vocal cords in detail and do voice analysis.
+The Unit provides both diagnostic and therapeutic services for disorders of the larynx.
+Recent developments include in the involvement of our partner speech pathologists, who have contributed to a multidisciplinary approach in addressing speech and swallowing disorders.

 Cochlear Implantation and Bone Anchored Hearing Aids

-The otology, neuro-otology section of the department is able to help qualified patients with hearing impairments by implanting advanced hearing apparatuses such as cochlear implants (CI) and bone anchored hearing aids (BAHA).
-The present Dean of the UPCM, Dean Charlotte Chiong, MD, PhD, pioneered cochlear implantation in the Philippines.
+The Department is able to help qualified patients with hearing impairments by implanting advanced hearing apparatuses such as cochlear implants (CI) and bone anchored hearing aids (BAHA).
+The present Dean of the UPCM, Dean Charlotte Chiong, MD, PhD, helped pioneer cochlear implantation in the Philippines.
 Annually, the department does around 20 of these procedures.

 CO2 Laser and KTP Laser Surgeries